crenteriam/crenteriam.github.oi/training/latex/latex.md

 ### Errors and Debugging in Latex

+Writing in Latex is a pain, specially because the errors are hard to catch (specially the simplest ones).
+Just to give you a sense, this is a [thread that one experienced programmer](https://tex.stackexchange.com/questions/309010/teach-me-to-debug) started in stackexchange about debugging:

+> Ok, 35 years of programming has not prepared me to debug tex errors.
+It's painful.

 Besides having a less human-readable programming syntax than Stata, Latex
 - [art of problem solving](https://www.tug.org/TUGboat/tb26-1/schwartz.pdf)
 - [teach me to debug](https://tex.stackexchange.com/questions/309010/teach-me-to-debug)